-In 2020, Aging Services worked collaboratively with DHS's Decision Support Unit on a survey (electronic via Survey Monkey and scannable paper survey via Teleform) to gather additional feedback from older North Dakotans.
-The survey consisted of 34 multiple choice and open-ended questions, which focused on OAA core and state/federally funded HCBS services currently offered, PCC, and COVID-19.
+Lastly, Aging Services sought feedback from older North Dakotans through a survey (electronic via SurveyMonkey and scannable paper survey via Teleform).
+The survey consisted of 34 multiple choice and open-ended questions, which focused on services currently offered, PCC, and COVID-19.
 Individuals were randomly selected from a list generated from the divisions' web-based data collection system.
 There were 382 individuals selected per the recommendation of the ND Information Technology research analyst as that was a statistically valid number.
 The surveys were mailed and/or emailed out on October 2, 2020, with a return date of October 23, 2020.
 The individuals that received a paper survey were provided a pre-paid envelope to return the survey once completed.
 Of the 382 surveys sent out, 89 individuals (27.5%) from all over the state (29 of 53 counties), including one tribal member, completed it.
-DHS's Decision Support Unit compiled and analyzed all the surveys.
 The survey provided valuable information on what issues need to be addressed for the years to come.
+The purpose of the survey was to gather information to supplement the virtual and in-person public input meetings.